jimorie/clicksearch/README.md

   --help         Show this message and exit.

 Field filters:
   --name TEXT   Filter on matching name.
-  --value NUMBER  Filter on matching value (number comparison).
+  --age NUMBER  Filter on matching age (number comparison).

 Where:
-  FIELD   One of: name, value.
+  FIELD   One of: age, name.
   NUMBER  A number optionally prefixed by one of the supported comparison
           operators: ==, =, !=, !, <=, <, >=, >.
 With == being the default if
           only a number is given.